jdang00/CS4003---Software-Engineering/README.md

 # CS4003 – Software Engineering
 Smart and concise notes for CS4003 taught at the University of Arkansas — Fort Smith.
 Compiled and edited by Justin Dang.

 Raw notes are written in Markdown and can be used with Marp, a slide deck writer.
 You can install Marp with this [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).

+To use Marp, learn about [Markdown](https://www.markdownguide.org/getting-started/) and how to use it.

 ![Open Preview](https://raw.githubusercontent.com/marp-team/marp-vscode/main/docs/new-file.gif)